 Non-registered population not included.

-Inclusion of nationals and EU-citizens not having de-registered when emigating abroad.
+Inclusion of nationals and EU-citizens not having de-registered when emigrating abroad.
 However, this group is partially covered by calculations for the annual population figure for federal tax sharing.
-If anaylsis of different registers shows that people are in no other register than the population register, these are identified as potential nominal members.
+If analysis of different registers shows that people are in no other register than the population register, these are identified as potential nominal members.
 The share of these having been identified as actually not being present at the last census, is assumed to have migrated abroad and thus excluded from the population.

-- - Non-registered immigrants not included.
-Missing de-registrations.
+Non-registered immigrants not included.

 However, these are partially covered by administrative checks of people with expired residence permits (third country nationals only).
 In addition, calculations for the annual population figure for federal tax sharing also identify nominal members, which are assumed to have migrated abroad and thus counted as additional emigrations.